-Our designs are derived directly from ecological design principles and our approach and knowledge is nourished through our work with knowledgable clients, inspiring collaborators and generous colleagues often on challenging and unusual projects .
+Our designs are derived directly from ecological design principles and our approach and knowledge is nourished through our work with knowledgeable clients, inspiring collaborators and generous colleagues, often on challenging and unusual projects.

-Solearth is at the forefront of innovative architecture and sustainable building design in Ireland and further afield, a position we constantly reinvigorate through creative working relationships with fellow consultants, by our research-led design approach and by keeping in contact with sustainable design experts across the world many of whom are friends.
-We believe that each project deserves a considered, empathetic and methodical approach and that through this we can create buildings with very low energy and resource requirements, buildings that are healthful and delightful and projects that culminate in an architecture specific to place, client and brief.
+Solearth is at the forefront of award winning architecture and innovative sustainable design in Ireland and further afield, a position we constantly reinvigorate through creative working relationships with fellow consultants, by our research-led design approach and by keeping in contact with sustainable design experts across the world, many of whom are friends.
+We believe that each project deserves a considered, empathetic and methodical approach and that through this we can create buildings with very low energy and resource requirements, buildings that are healthful and delightful, and projects that culminate in an architecture specific to place, client and brief.

 Solearth use the principles of passive design, bioclimatic design and passive solar architecture to create unique solutions for our clients.

 We work to create site responsive client specific architecture grounded in respect for budget, site particularities and whats good for client and user alike.
 We regularly meet the performance levels of the Passiv / Passive House standard, though because we believe every project, site and client are individual and because many of the sustainability aspects that are important to us (beauty, healthfulness, natural materials among others) are not given adequate importance in certain rating systems, we often use different methods to arrive at the same performance outcomes as them. .